Love equation

 My observations:

-- Beginning of the whole system: Motivation of the model, in pink.
-Click number one.
+- Beginning of the whole system: Model's motivation, in pink.
+First click.

-- In each of the steps there is an arrow, in dark pink, that goes back to each of the previous steps, but the one I understood as the main one was the feedback to the first step, the motivation.
-Click number 2.
+- In each of the steps there is an arrow, in dark pink, that goes back to each of the previous steps, especially the motivation.
+Second click.

 Understanding that the motivation was wrong helped a lot, but it still hadn't solved the problem.

 Clarity came when I understood that love was missing from my motivation.
 It was there, in fact, but I wasn't accessing it.
-It was hatred that came when I tried to understand calculations and write mathematical formulas.
+It was actually hatred that came rushing inside of me when I tried to improve my model and write mathematical formulas.

 I wanted to HAVE, not TO BE.
 I wanted to have a model, not to be a person with that learning.